nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The list is empty.

-  Use case ends.

-* 1b.
 The specified index is invalid.
-   *  1b1.
+   *  1a1.
 CookHub shows an error message.

       Use case ends.

-* 1c.
+* 1b.
 User did not provide any index.
-  * 1c1.
+  * 1b1.
 CookHub shows an error message.

     Use case ends.